Gastritis Treatment in Daly City, CA

 Looking for “anorectal manometry near me” or “esophageal manometry near me”?
 Center for Diabetes and Cardiometabolic Health provides access to comprehensive motility testing services across the San Francisco Bay Area.

-- Vomiting blood (bright red or 'coffee-ground')
+- Vomiting blood (bright red or coffee-ground appearance)

-- Black, tarry stools or visible blood
+- Black, tarry stools or visible blood in the stool

 - Severe, sudden abdominal or chest pain